Sockbubbles/Noscentia/src/content/products/en/mini.md

 main:
   id: 1
   content: |
     Introducing the Noscentia Mini Shuttle – the perfect tool for smooth and precise weaving on small looms.
-Crafted with the same high-quality materials as our full-size shuttles, it is designed specifically for small bobbins and delicate projects.
+Crafted with the same high-quality materials as our full-size shuttles, it is designed specifically for 4 inch bobbins and delicate projects.
   imgCard: "@/images/Mini.png"
   imgMain: "@/images/Mini.png"
   imgAlt: "Mini weaving shuttle for small looms"